Message Handlers

 OnBeforeRequest and OnAfterResponse

-To make use OnBeforeRequest and OnAfterResponse features that were on the previous implementation of the FhirClient, you can use the pre-defined HttpClientEventHandler.
+To make use OnBeforeRequest and OnAfterResponse features that were in use on the pre-SDK5 FhirClient, you can use the pre-defined HttpClientEventHandler.
 Use the OnBeforeRequest to add extra code before a request is executed by the FhirClient, and the OnAfterResponse event to add extra code that needs to be executed every time a response is received by the FhirClient:

 using (var handler = new HttpClientEventHandler())